Types Of Mortgage Refinance: Which Option Is Right For You?

 - Your overall financial standing (your ability to afford closing costs, your ability to pay off additional debt, etc.)

-If you’re still unsure as to which type of refinance would best fit your needs, talk to your lender about what potential terms for different refinances would look like.
+If you’re still unsure as to which type of refinance would best fit your needs, talk to your lender about what potential terms for different refinances would look like and to get other mortgage refinance tips.

-The Bottom Line: Consider All Of Your Refinancing Options
+The Bottom Line: Consider All Types Of Refinancing Before Choosing One

 Ultimately, the benefits of your refinance should outweigh the costs.
 You should be closer to achieving your personal goals without severely damaging your finances or putting yourself at greater risk of being unable to pay off your loan in the long term.